In between, you.

 The development of attention as a currency has extremely characterized every aspect of our social and cultural interaction with the digital world.
 “In between, you” examines the impact of connected devices and the liminal state of surveillance present in our networked culture.

-The installation wants to destabilize the concept of presence of our digital and physical world by relating an everyday device, a screen, and the most analog form of projection of a reality, a mirror.
+The installation wants to destabilize the concept of the presence of our digital and physical world by relating an everyday device, a screen, and the most analog form of projection of reality, a mirror.
 By doing so, this relation questions the real nature of what we see and perceive and the inexistent control we have upon our digital existence.

 Modified Lcd screen, Glass, Steel, Plywood, Pmma, Electronics